atsuya/static-resource/README.md

 `Static Resource` is designed to handle resources you choose to let `Static Resource` handle and don't do anything else.
 This leaves you with a choice of handling certain resources by yourself yet letting other resources handled by `Static Resource`.

+Adding/removing content types is easy.

+    var handler = staticResource.createHandler(fs.realpathSync('./static'));
+    handler.addContentType('.zip', 'application/zip');
+    handler.removeContentType('.html');

+For adding a new content type, just pass file extension with '.' and content type along with it.
+For removing existing content type, you only need to pass the file extension.

+The content types that I think very common are added by default in its constructor, so add/remove by yourself.
+When it doesn't know which content type to use, it defaults to `application/octet-stream`.

 ## Notes